nfroze/Project-6-AI-Chrome-Extension/README.md

 # 🌐 Project 6: Full Stack Chrome Extension with AI Integration

-A Chrome extension that uses AI to analyze LinkedIn posts for spam and quality metrics in one click
+A Chrome extension that uses AI to analyse LinkedIn posts for spam and quality metrics in one click

 ## What It Does